 - You disassembled the weapon

 Therefore, you are still legally restricted from possessing that weapon if you are a convicted felon.
 However, since the legal definition of possession can be tricky and complicated, a weapons charges attorney may be able to help you avoid a conviction.

 California restricts the sale of firearms unless you have a special license.
 If you get caught selling without that license, you can face charges for an unlicensed sale of firearms under PC 26500.
 You may encounter the following penalties:

 - $1,000 fine

-Unfortunately, those penalties can be applied to you for each gun sold without a license.
+Unfortunately, the court can apply those penalties to you for each gun sold without a license.
 They can stack up quickly, and the results can be life-altering.

-At the Simmrin Law Group, we believe that it is important for you to understand how we can help in your particular case.
+At the Simmrin Law Group, we believe it is essential for you to understand how we can help in your particular case.
 For that reason, we offer a FREE initial consultation.
-To contact our lawyers in Los Angeles, simply fill out the form to the right of this page or call us today at (310) 997-4688.
-We are ready to help you!